 The Compensation Committee has implemented an annual management performance program for the purpose of establishing annual performance objectives for our executive officers to align their performance with the overall goals and objectives for the Company.
 This process commences in the fourth quarter of each fiscal year as each executive officer meets with our President and CEO to establish annual MBOs for the ensuing fiscal year.
 After review and discussion, the President and CEO finalizes the executive officer's MBOs for the ensuing fiscal year.
 Similarly, our President and CEO meets with the Compensation Committee at the end of each fiscal year to establish his MBOs for the ensuing fiscal year which, after review and discussion, are finalized by the Compensation Committee.
-On September 25, 2019, the Compensation Committee approved all fiscal year 2020 MBOs for our executive officers.
-During the fiscal year, additional MBOs may be established and assigned to an executive officer, including our President and CEO.
+On October 8, 2020, the Compensation Committee approved all MBOs for our executive officers for the 2020 transition period.
+During the calendar year 2021, additional MBOs are expected to be established and assigned to each executive officer, including our President and CEO.

-At the end of the ensuing fiscal year, each executive officer's performance for the fiscal year is reviewed, including an assessment by management and the Compensation Committee of the achievement of each executive officer's respective MBOs.
+At the end of the ensuing fiscal year (or the 2020 transition period), each executive officer's performance for the fiscal year is reviewed, including an assessment by management and the Compensation Committee of the achievement of each executive officer's respective MBOs.
 At this time, the President and CEO calculates and recommends to the Compensation Committee an annual cash incentive bonus amount and salary adjustment for the executive officers, other than himself.
 The Compensation Committee, after further review and discussion with our President and CEO, then determines the annual cash incentive bonus for the concluding fiscal year and base salary amount for the ensuing fiscal year for the executive officers, other than the President and CEO.
+As noted above, no salary increases were made for the 2020 transition period, given COVID considerations, and any increases will take place at the earliest in calendar year 2021.

 In the case of our President and CEO, the Compensation Committee makes its review and determinations for the President and CEO's salary and annual cash incentive compensation without any recommendations from our President and CEO, who is not present in any portions of the meetings of the Compensation Committee where his compensation is calculated, discussed and approved.
-At the end of the fiscal year, the Compensation Committee determines the annual salary amount of our President and CEO for the ensuing fiscal year.
-The annual cash incentive bonus for our President and CEO is based on the accomplishment of his performance metrics as previously determined by our Compensation Committee as measured against our final, audited financial statements for the fiscal year.
-In determining the annual cash incentive bonus amount, the Compensation Committee also reviews and discusses the accomplishment of the President and CEO's MBOs for the fiscal year in determining whether any reductions of the annual incentive bonus amount is appropriate.
+At the end of the fiscal year, the Compensation Committee determines the annual salary amount of our President and CEO for the ensuing fiscal year, which determination may be delayed in exceptional circumstances such as the COVID pandemic.
+The annual cash incentive bonus for our President and CEO is based on the Company's accomplishment of its financial goals and the President and CEO's accomplishment of his performance metrics as previously determined by our Compensation Committee.
 The annual cash incentive bonus amount, salary adjustments, and long-term incentive compensation for our President and CEO are reported to the independent members of the Board of Directors.

 The MBOs for each executive officer for each fiscal year consist of individual objectives tailored to each executive.
-As applicable, each executive officer may also be given one or more pre-established financial performance targets.

-The MBOs for our NEOs for fiscal year 2019 were as follows:
+The MBOs for our NEOs for fiscal year 2020 were as follows:

-Mark C. Capone, President and CEO - manage the Company to achieve designated financial targets for total revenues and adjusted operating income for fiscal year 2019; achieve financial targets for increased revenue potential resulting from new reimbursement coverage decisions; achieve designated milestones to advance the Company's product pipeline; and achieve Elevate 2020 projects to increased operating income.
+Mark C. Capone, Former President and CEO - manage the Company to achieve designated financial targets for total revenues and adjusted operating income for fiscal year 2020; achieve financial targets for increased revenue potential resulting from new reimbursement coverage decisions; achieve designated milestones to advance the Company's product pipeline; and achieve Elevate 2020 projects to increase operating income.